Skip to main content

 Choose hardwired over battery in cold environments

-Extreme cold is terrible for rechargeable batteries, particularly some lithium-ion cells, similar to what you’d find in Ring devices, for example.
-“Really” cold weather can make it difficult for the battery to hold a charge, and “extreme” temperatures can stop them functioning altogether, essentially freezing them solid.
+Extreme cold is terrible for rechargeable batteries, particularly some lithium-ion cells like those you’d find in Ring devices, for example.
+“Really” cold weather can make it difficult for the battery to hold a charge, and “extreme” temperatures can stop them from functioning altogether, essentially freezing them solid.

 There’s not much you can do about Mother Nature, but you can take some preventative action by choosing hardwired options if you do live in a place where extreme temps are the norm.
-It’s no guarantee either, but eliminating batteries from the equation can help keep your systems from going offline.
+It’s no guarantee, but eliminating batteries from the equation can help keep your systems from going offline.
+If you do opt for battery-powered devices, be sure to have a few spares on hand to combat the extreme cold.

 What to do if your device is frozen

 If you do end up with a frozen camera, smart light, or other smart home gadget, there are a few things you can do.
 First, simply wait for temperatures to warm up.
 Most of these devices, as noted earlier, will thaw and come back online on their own.
-If you have need for outdoor light or surveillance and need to speed this process up, you can:
+If you want to speed this process up, you can:

 Take your device indoors.
 Allowing the battery or components to return to normal temperature levels will help restore the device.
 You can simply remove the battery and bring that inside until it warms up, or remove the entire device so that all of those electronic components can normalize.